CIBC-Internal/python/Doc/library/socket.rst

    buffer.
 Raises :exc:`OverflowError` if *length* is outside the permissible range of values.

-   Availability: most Unix platforms, possibly others.
+   .. availability:: most Unix platforms, possibly others.

    .. versionadded:: 3.3